The Argues (band): Something New (2016)

 The Argues' debut album, Something New, which features the band's original songs, was released on November 3, 2016.
-It was co-produced by Canadian producer/engineer Michael Jack and recorded at Metalworks Studios.
-Since its release, their songs have been played on stations worldwide: New Zealand, England, the United States and Canada (including CBC’s Fresh Air).
+It was co-produced by Canadian producer/engineer Michael Jack.
+Since its release, their songs have been played on stations worldwide: New Zealand, England, the United States and Canada (including CBC's Fresh Air).
 They released two music videos for the album—for "The Best Is Yet To Be" and "I Don't Need You".
 They were also listed in the regional top-10 for CBC Searchlight 2017 for the song "Run Till You Drop."

 TIMA and Singles

 In October 2017, The Argues won the 2017 Toronto Independent Music Award for Best Country.

 In June 2018, their single "I Don’t Need You" was released to Canadian Country Radio.

 On June 20, 2019, The Argues released the single titled "Enjoy This Night."